Finding your way around. Getting from point A to point B.

 two circles would result in two points of intersection arising from sights

-far from the estimated position—see the figure at example below).
+far from the estimated position.
 Most

 navigators will use sights of three to five stars, if they're available,